Idaho appeals ruling ordering surgery for transgender inmate

-Idaho has filed an appeal over a recent court ruling ordering the state to provide gender confirmation surgery to a transgender inmate.
+Idaho said Wednesday it will appeal a recent court ruling ordering the state to provide gender confirmation surgery to a transgender inmate.

-The Idaho Department of Correction filed a notice Wednesday letting U.S. District Judge B. Lynn Winmill know that the state will appeal his ruling to the 9th U.S. Circuit Court of Appeals.
+The Idaho Department of Correction filed a notice advising U.S. District Judge B. Lynn Winmill that the state will appeal his ruling to the 9th U.S. Circuit Court of Appeals.
+The inmate would be the first in Idaho to get the procedure while in state custody and only the second inmate in the nation to receive the surgery.

-In a prepared statement, Gov. Brad Little said Idaho's taxpayers should not be forced to pay for a prisoner's gender reassignment surgery when the procedure isn't even covered by individual insurance plans.
+"The hard working taxpayers of Idaho should not be forced to pay for a prisoner's gender reassignment surgery when individual insurance plans won't even cover it," Republican Gov. Brad Little said in a prepared statement.

-In December the federal judge ordered the state to provide Adree Edmo with the gender confirmation surgery within six months.
-Winmill said the state's refusal to provide Edmo the surgery puts her at risk of irreparable harm.
+Winmill in December ordered the state to provide Adree Edmo with the gender confirmation surgery within six months.
+The judge said the state's refusal to provide Edmo the surgery puts her at risk of irreparable harm, and said the surgery was needed to treat Edmo's gender dysphoria.

 Digital Access For Only $0.99